Kondaparthy

 Kondaparthy is an ancient village in Hanamkonda district, which is located 12 km from Warangal city in Telangana.

-Konda which means hill and parthy means living place in the local language Telugu which is one of the Dravidian languages.
-The village is surrounded by three hills, hence it is called as Kondaparthy.
-Historically this village is ruled by Kakatiya Dynasty which is one of the strongest dynasties in medieval south India.
+Konda which means hill and parthy which means living place in the local language Telugu, which is one of the Dravidian languages.
+The village is surrounded by three hills, hence the name Kondaparthy.
+Historically this village was ruled by Kakatiya Dynasty which is one of the strongest dynasties in medieval south India.

 Three inscriptions found at Kondaparthy describe: